 (5) Protein extraction: The ground flour or meal is added to water, usually in a ratio of 1:5 – 1:20 of flour: water.
 The greater the ratio, the higher the yield of protein, but it also means a greater amount of liquid stream to handle in subsequent unit operations and more water to remove by dewatering or drying at the end of the process.
 Extraction is usually done in stirred tanks as a batch process.
 Other parameters that have to be optimized include pH, time and temperature of extraction.

 (6) Protein separation; The slurry is subjected to either filtration or centrifugation to separate the soluble components (protein, soluble salts, sugars, minor components, and oil) from the insoluble components (fiber, starch, insoluble salts).
 Centrifuges (decanters) will result in two streams: the centrate or light phase containing the soluble components (protein, oil, sugars, soluble salts) and a heavy phase (sometimes termed the “sludge”, “curd”, “residue” or “solids”) containing the denser insoluble components (fiber, starch).
-Similarly, a filter with the appropriate screen/mesh or pore size can be used which will result in a filtrate or permeate stream containing the protein and soluble permeable components, and a filter cake or retentate stream containing the larger particles.
+Similarly, a filter or membrane with the appropriate screen/mesh or pore size can be used which will result in a filtrate or permeate stream containing the protein and soluble permeable components, and a filter cake or retentate stream containing the larger particles.

 (7) Acid coagulation/isoelectric precipitation: The light phase from the centrifuge or filtrate from the filter is pumped into another tank where acid is added to bring the pH down to the isoelectric point of the proteins.